Murtaza-001/AWS_Projects/Simple_powerOfmath_app/readme.md

 ```

 ### After completing all tasks, be sure to shut down your resources.
-### Shut down All your AWS services which you created it along this project, It will cost you if left open with no use.
+### Shut down All your AWS services which you created it along this project, It will cost you if left open even if you not use.

 # Conclusion